great-expectations/great_expectations/docs/guides/how_to_guides/migrating_versions.rst

 Upgrading to 0.13.x
 *************************

-The 0.13.0 release introduces a formal `CheckpointStore`, which is a type of a `ConfigurationStore` that allows any of the supported `StoreBackend` alternatives to be specified for the various configurable components of Great Expectations.
+The 0.13.8 release introduces a formal `CheckpointStore`, which is a type of a `ConfigurationStore` that allows any of the supported `StoreBackend` alternatives to be specified for the various configurable components of Great Expectations.
 With `CheckpointStore`, developers can save their `Checkpoint` configuration on the local filesystem or in various cloud storage services.

-The migration to 0.13.0 is seamless.
-Simply execute
+The migration of Great Expectations from 0.12.x to 0.13.8 is seamless.
+Simply execute:

 .. code-block:: bash

     great_expectations project upgrade

 on the command line, and if you created any checkpoints in the previous versions, they will become managed under the auspices of the `CheckpointStore` with its `StoreBackend` pointing to the same `checkpoints` directory in your Great Expectations installation directory as you had previously.